Cray-HPE/docs-csm/upgrade/index.md

 <a name="validate_csm_health"></a>
 ## Validate CSM Health

+**NOTE:**

-> **`IMPORTANT:`** Wait at least 15 minutes after completing the previous steps to let the updated
-> CSM Kubernetes resources initialize and start.
+- Before performing the health validation, be sure that at least 15 minutes have elapsed since the CSM services were upgraded.
+This allows the various Kubernetes resources to initialize and start.
+- If the site does not use UAIs, skip UAS and UAI validation.
+If UAIs are used, there are products that configure UAS like Cray Analytics and Cray Programming Environment that must be working correctly with UAIs, and should be validated (the procedures for this are beyond the scope of this document) prior to validating UAS and UAI.
+Failures in UAI creation that result from incorrect or incomplete installation of these products will generally take the form of UAIs stuck in waiting state trying to set up volume mounts.
+- Performing the `Booting CSM Barebones Image` test may be skipped if no compute nodes are available (that is, if all compute nodes are active running application workloads).

 It is always recommended to run all possible CSM health validation procedures.
 At a minimum, run the following validation checks to ensure that everything is still working properly after the upgrade.

-> **`IMPORTANT:`** If your site does not use UAIs, skip UAS and UAI validation.
-If you do use
-> UAIs, there are products that configure UAS like Cray Analytics and Cray Programming Environment that
-> must be working correctly with UAIs and should be validated and corrected (the procedures for this are
-> beyond the scope of this document) prior to validating UAS and UAI.
-Failures in UAI creation that result
-> from incorrect or incomplete installation of these products will generally take the form of UAIs stuck in
-> waiting state trying to set up volume mounts.

 1. [Platform Health Checks](../operations/validate_csm_health.md#platform-health-checks)
 2. [Hardware Management Services Health Checks](../operations/validate_csm_health.md#hms-health-checks)